Roundabout: North American introduction since 1990s

 In the United States modern roundabouts emerged in the 1990s after years of planning and educational campaigning by Frank Blackmore and Leif Ourston, who sought to bring the by then well-established increased safety and traffic flow in other countries to America.
-The very first was constructed in Summerlin, Nevada in the summer of 1990.
+The first was constructed in Summerlin, Nevada, in 1990 and was followed by another the following year.
 This roundabout occasioned dismay from residents, and a local news program said about it, "Even police agree, [roundabouts] can be confusing at times."
-Between 1990 and 1995, numerous modern roundabounts were built in California, Colorado, Florida, Maryland, Nevada, and Vermont.
+Between 1990 and 1995, numerous modern roundabouts were built in California, Colorado, Florida, Maryland, Nevada, and Vermont.

 Municipalities introducing new roundabouts often were met with some degree of public resistance, just as in the United Kingdom in the 1960s.